European Court of Justice: Advocates general

-The judges are assisted by eleven Advocates general, whose number may be increased by the Council if the Court so requests.
-The Advocates General are responsible for presenting a legal opinion on the cases assigned to them.
+The judges are assisted by eleven advocates general, whose number may be increased by the Council if the Court so requests.
+The advocates general are responsible for presenting a legal opinion on the cases assigned to them.
 They can question the parties involved and then give their opinion on a legal solution to the case before the judges deliberate and deliver their judgment.
 The intention behind having advocates general attached is to provide independent and impartial opinions concerning the Court's cases.
-Unlike the Court's judgments, the written opinions of the advocates general are the works of a single author and are consequently generally more readable and deal with the legal issues more comprehensively than the Court, which is limited to the particular matters at hand.
+Unlike the Court's judgments, the written opinions of the advocates general are the works of a single author and so they are generally more readable and deal with the legal issues more comprehensively than the Court, which is limited to the particular matters at hand.

 The opinions of the advocates general are advisory and do not bind the Court, but they are nonetheless very influential and are followed in the majority of cases.
 In a 2016 study, Arrebola and Mauricio measured the influence of the advocate general on the judgments of the Court, showing that the Court is approximately 67% more likely to deliver a particular outcome if that was the opinion of the advocate general.
 As of 2003, advocates general are only required to give an opinion if the Court considers the case raises a new point of law.

 According to Article 255 TFEU the judges and advocates-general are appointed by common accord of the governments of the member states after consultation of a panel responsible for assessing candidates’ suitability.